 Where to Buy Japanese Stationery in Japan

 LoFt handles commodities, stationery, knicknacks and bags.
 You can enjoy wonderful shopping there.
 The shops are located near major stations in Tokyo (ex.
 Shibuya, Shinjuku, Ikebukuro), so you won’t have much trouble in finding them.
 There are also plenty of locations outside of Tokyo (and also in most train stations so it’s easy to get to) so you won’t miss out.
 If you want to hit multiple stationery places in one go Shibuya is a good bet.
-You can also visit our next pick: Tokyu Hands.
+A store not far away will most likely be our next pick: Tokyu Hands.

 Tokyu Hands is a very interesting place to shop around.
 It deals with a wide range of goods, such as bicycles, DIY tools and, of course, stationery.
 As the shops of Tokyu Hands are also situated near famous places, it’s easy to access them.
 There are locations all around Japan, and obviously many in Tokyo.
 But you can usually also find them in train stations so no matter where you are visiting you can find one somewhere.

 If you’re looking for stationery, Tokyu Hands is a must.
 If you’re visiting one of the larger locations in Tokyo (like the Shibuya one) then you should dedicate some serious time looking around here.
 With multiple floors of anything from arts and crafts, art supplies, homeware, and books, I think you’ll need time to look around.

 Ito-ya is well-known as a smart stationery store.
 The Ginza branch is especially famous and worth paying a visit to.
 It’s famous for its giant red paperclip outside the shop.
 You can find 18 Floors in the Ginza location and find anything from pens, notebooks, special writing instruments, and letter writing sets.
 A must-visit in Tokyo.